Godot vs Unity: All You Need to Know

 Godot has not developed that many graphic features yet.
 It works equally well with simple graphics but does not allow you to create a game with smashing 3D visuals.

 If you set side-by-side Godot vs Unity performance in the aspect of graphics, Unity will win.

 Unity Asset Store is famous for its scale and assortment.
 At this marketplace, users can share their 3D models, 2D art, audio files and effects, modules, scripts for animation, and so on.
 Their assets could be either paid or free of charge.

 Asset Store will be useful for beginner Unity game creators because it allows you to buy some assets or reuse them for free instead of creating them.
 Unity store offers more than 11,000 assets rated five stars.

 Godot also has a store, but not as rich as Unity’s one.
 But Godot’s community actively works on filling its store with valuable assets, too, now more than ever.

 More than 50% of all the games use Unity.
 This number speaks of its industry presence better than words.
 It consists of both beginner and professional-level games with the Unity engine.
 The long history of Unity game development contributes to this number too.

 Godot has not yet had such an industry presence, but it ended up 4th most-used game engine this year.
 If it keeps improving that fast, soon, it will cater to a broader audience, just like Unity.

 Unity vs Godot: Community

 So is Godot better than Unity?
-Not really – it fully depends on your expertise level and the scale of your project.
+There is no right answer – it depends on what you are looking for in your project.